face-alignment-group-of-ahucs/SHN-based-2D-face-alignment/README.md

 Stacked Hourglass Network for 2D face alignment

-This ia an pytorch implemention for face alignment with stacked hourglass network (SHN).
+This ia a pytorch implemention for face alignment with stacked hourglass network (SHN).
 We use the normalized mean errors (NME), cumulative errors distribution (CED) curve, area under the curve (AUC), and failure rate to measure the landmark location error.

 #### Install